Exercise normal safety precautions

 To stay safe travellers should be aware of their belongings, use ATMs in covered places, not go inside strangers' homes, avoid any drug use and avoid travel at night if possible.

 Travel insurance should cover you in the event of many of the aforementioned scenarios happening.
 If medical treatment is needed in the case of assault or gun violence then travel insurance should cover you so long as you opted for a plan with medical coverage.
+While in Cambodia, many travellers like to visit other countries such as Vietnam and Thailand, make sure all countries are declared on your policy.

 Take these precautions when eating at both street food stalls and established restaurants: